 2. Live video tutorials

-Experts suggest that four out of five people would rather watch a live video from a brand than read a blog post.
-Live video is a great way to engage your audience and provide them with an authentic look into your brand, and how you can help them.
+Terri Coles from Hootsuite says that four out of five people would rather watch a live video from a brand than read a blog post.
+Take a look at this live tutorial from Birchbox about Benefit Cosmetics mascara.

 3. Previews and teaser videos

 A sneak peek into your brand lets your consumers feel like insiders.
 Apple is a genius at creating excitement about its upcoming products.

 Tell the story of your next product launch or even turn your own employees into brand advocates, a great way to build trust in your company from the inside out.
 General Electric created a series of videos on YouTube that explore industrial innovation where it actually happens, behind the scenes of GE’s leading facilities.

 These days webinars are all the rage.
 Create a simple presentation (we can help with that), and invite people to attend via zoom or your preferred video conference app.
 Here’s a fun one by the School of Life.

 6. Strong header banners

 A good way to consider your header or cover image is to think of it like a billboard advertising your brand.
 Target visuals are always stunning.